melsman/mlkit/staticinterp.md

 		   type t
 		   val f : int -> t
 		   val g : t -> int * int
 		 end) =
     struct
        val it = #1(g(f(5)))
     end;

-The formal parameter signature for X does not give any region type schemes for f and g.
-For example, the signature does not say whether g creates the pair it returns in a fresh region, or perhaps always returns some fixed pair which resides in a global region.
-Consequently, region inference of the body of F is not
+The formal parameter signature for `X` does not give any region type schemes for `f` and `g`.
+For example, the signature does not say whether `g` creates the pair it returns in a fresh region, or perhaps always returns some fixed pair which resides in a global region.
+Consequently, region inference of the body of `F` is not
-possible: we cannot know whether the pair returned by g can be deallocated after the first projection has been applied to it.
-Now consider an application of F:
+possible: we cannot know whether the pair returned by `g` can be deallocated after the first projection has been applied to it.
+Now consider an application of `F`:

     structure S = F(struct
 		      type t = int